markesphere/amadeus-mcp-server-standalone/README.md

 2. **Find Best Deals** (`find-best-deals`): Find the best flight deals for a specific route and date
 3. **Plan Multi-City Trip** (`plan-multi-city-trip`): Plan a complete multi-city itinerary with optimal routing
 4. **Find Cheapest Travel Dates** (`find-cheapest-travel-dates`): Identify the most economical dates to travel

+*Note: Hotel-related prompts will be added once the hotel search tools are fully implemented.*

 ## Setup